nitrogen76/cheapWeather/sensors.md

 [Acurite 5n1 weather station](https://www.acurite.com/learn/installation/5in1).
 The temp sensor on this weather station is garbage.
 Use one of the other sensors in a solar-shielded housing.
 There's an [PRO+ sensor upgrade](https://www.amazon.com/gp/product/B00T0K8MJW/) that makes the temperature swings a bit less pronounced, but I still recommend one of the other Accurite or LaCrosse sensors as an addition to temperature monitoring.

 [Ecowitt WS68](https://shop.ecowitt.com/products/ws68).
 This is a MUCH BETTER wind sensor than the Acurite 5n1.
 IT lacks temperature, humidity, and rain, but the wind direction sensor works better.
 It also has a Lux/UV meter but rtl_433's support for it is lacking at the moment.
 (We're working on that, though.)
 Even though the sensor says it does not work alone, you can use it via rtl_433 without any other equipment.
+Currently, you'll need to hack the rtl_433 code a bit to make the WS68 useful if you have other reporting sensors, as it was unclear what units it was using when the code was written.
+Hopefully that will be fixed soon.

 [Acurite 6045M Lightning Sensor](https://www.acurite.com/lightning-detector-with-temperature-and-humidity.html) Get this [Solar Shield](https://www.amazon.com/gp/product/B01M64ISDE/) for it, it's a better temp sensor than the 5n1